diokap/Volatility_modeling_with_Neural_Networks/README.md

-Here are the all code and data I used.
+Here is all the code and data I used for the 'Volatility modeling with Neural Networks' project.

 All the code is in the Jupyter Notebooks:
  - 01 - GARCH Models Estimation.ipynb
  - 02 - RNN-LSTM Model Estimation.ipynb